Raschii Python API

 Update the coefficients defining this stream-function wave

-stream_function(x, z, t=0, frame='b')
+stream_function(x, z, t=0, frame=Frame.EARTH)

-Compute the stream function at time t for position(s) x
+Compute the stream function at time t for position(s) x.

-surface_elevation(x: float | list[float], t: float = 0.0, include_depth: bool = True)
+surface_elevation(x: float | list[float] | NDArray, t: float | list[float] | NDArray = 0.0, include_depth: bool = True) NDArray | float

-Compute the surface elevation at time t for position(s) x
+Compute the surface elevation at time t for position(s) x.

 surface_slope(x, t=0)